-If the style of your home décor is more contemporary, consider cabinet hardware in a high gloss metallic shine.
+If the style of your home décor is more contemporary, consider cabinet hardware in a high glossy metallic shine.
 Additionally, finishes using enamel are a good option for the contemporary look.
-Knobs, handles, pulls, and hinges with a themed look are also a terrific spruce up for any kitchen cabinetry.
+Knobs, handles, pulls, and hinges with a themed look are also terrific spruce up for any kitchen cabinetry.

 Today’s ceramic styles tend to include images of almost everything, from animals to cars to flowers to fruits to gingham checks to birds to trains to leaves to vegetables.
 Selecting just one that is perfect for your kitchen may be more difficult than you originally thought.